Memories from the Royal Postmasters Gudhem Repeater Station

 Helge Andersson by the cross connect , circa 1934

-I experienced once a ball lightning which carved ten-meter long black streaks in the polished floor before disappearing via a lightning earthing rod.
+I experienced once a ball lightning which carved ten-meter-long black streaks in the polished floor before disappearing via a lightning earthing rod.

 All wire connections went past the Examination Desk, where measurements could be carried out and where the service connections with the other stations existed.
-Service connections existed even as far away as a London, England; the talks were limited as far as I remember to “Yes box, allright” – sometimes with negation instead.
+Service connections existed even as far away as a London, England; the talks were limited as far as I remember to “Yes box, alright” – sometimes with negation instead.

 Helge_Andersson_vid_Undersokningsbordet_circa_1934